 What are the Symptoms of Cherry Eye in Dogs?

-The signs of cherry eye in dogs are generally hard to miss, with the characteristic pink mass being the most noticeable one.
-Here are the symptoms you can expect:
+The signs and symptoms of cherry eye in dogs are generally hard to miss, with the characteristic pink mass being the most noticeable.
+Look out for:

 Eye Irritation or Discomfort.
 Affected dogs can also experience irritation, which results in frequent rubbing and pawing at the eyes.
 They may also use nearby furniture and objects to try to relieve the discomfort.
 However, this can only make things worse.